jaroslavmerta/flexbox-editor/README.md

 - add basic desription of main parts of code
 - make better adresary tree like better names of files and sorting (When I started it was good and it made perfect sense, but things changed from then, but some names not)

-# desription
+# technical desription
 - programming language: typescript
+- programming paradigm: OOP
+- styling method: CSS modules written  in Sass
+- module bundler/task runner: Webpack
 - database: Local storage (funny one, but yes, now it uses local storage, because it needs more advanced database design I am not capable of for now)

 # how to run
 You need to have Node.js installed on OS (my version of Node is v16.13.1 and it works fine).
-Clone the repository and run the command "npm run dev" in the console in the flexbox-editor / client folder.
+Clone the repository and run the command "npm run dev" in the console in the folder: flexbox-editor/client .
 Then you should see adress on which project is running.
 In your browser(Chrome, Firefox, Edge, Opera, updated to the latest version) type this adress, it should be: http://localhost:8080/